-Figure 4: Role of certification authority for key ownership for virtual assets
+Role of certification authority for key ownership for the virtual assets.

-X.509 certificate for its public key, the certification authority can provide a copy of this certificate to the VASP.
-A similar approach can be used for VASPs which adopt a key-custody model, in which the VASP request a public key certificate for each customer key in its custody.
+Here, when an entity (individual or organization) as the subject seeks to open an account at the VASP accompanied by its public key [see Figs. 2(a1) and 2(a2), the VASP can redirect the entity to the external certification authority with whom the VASP has a business relationship.
+After the entity has been successfully issued with an X.509 certificate for its public key, the certification authority can provide a copy of this certificate to the VASP.
+A similar approach can be used for VASPs which adopts a key-custody model, in which the VASP requests a public-key certificate for each customer key in its custody.

-Identification information collated by the external certification authority for the enrolling subject can be shared with the VASP, thereby aiding the VASP in its efforts to comply to the travel rule.
+Identification information collated by the external certification authority for the enrolling subject can be shared with the VASP, thereby aiding the VASP in its efforts to comply to the Travel Rule.

-• VASP becomes a public-key certification authority: In this approach, the VASP itself becomes a certification authority for its customer's public key certificates.
+VASP becomes a public-key certification authority.
+In this approach, the VASP itself becomes a certification authority for its customer's public-key certificates.
 This approach may be attainable by a VASP depending on its business needs and on the size of its customer base.
 However, all the complex certificate management tasks must be performed by the VASP.

 A third possible approach is a blend between the above, in which a hosted certification authority approach is used.
-Here the certification-related services are operated by a commercial certification authority (as a "white-labelled" service), but the issuance of the certificates and key management is under the full control of the VASPs as the legal issuer.
-In this case the VASP takes-on the legal liabilities as the customer-facing certification authority.
+Here the certification-related services are operated by a commercial certification authority (as a "whitelabeled" service), but the issuance of the certificates and key management are under the full control of the VASPs as the legal issuer.
+In this case the VASP takes on the legal liabilities as the customer-facing certification authority.